 - Only download apps from sites you trust

 - Beware of “goofy” posts from anyone – even Friends.
 If it looks like something your friend wouldn’t post, don’t click on it

-- Scammers might hack your Friends’ accounts and send links from their accounts.
-Beware of enticing links coming from your Friends
+- Scammers might hack your Friends’ accounts and send links from their accounts so beware of enticing links coming from your Friends